-28. In the case where an insurer/takaful operator settles a loss by repairing or replacing the property, the insurer/takaful operator may purchase repair services or replacement property directly from the supplier.
-The insurer/takaful operator would pay GST only if the repair services or replacement property is subject to GST.
-The insurer/takaful operator is entitled to claim the input tax incurred.
-When the insurer/takaful operator replace the goods, he is not making a supply to the insured.
+31. In the case where an insurer or takaful operator settles a loss by repairing or replacing the property, the insurer or takaful operator may purchase repair services or replacement property directly from the supplier.
+The insurer or takaful operator would pay GST only if the repair services or replacement property is subject to GST.
+The insurer or takaful operator is entitled to claim the input tax incurred.
+When the insurer or takaful operator replace the goods, he is not making a supply to the policyholder.

-Insurer/takaful operator supplies replacement goods.
+Insurer or takaful operator supplies replacement goods.

 Ramli has his camera set stolen.
 Ramli is not a registered person.
-His insurer/takaful operator buys a new camera for RM1,680 and supplies it to Ramli in settlement of the claim.
-The insurer/takaful operator is entitled to an input tax credit on the purchase of the camera equal to a tax fraction of 6% of the price, that is, RM95.
+His insurer or takaful operator buys a new camera for RM1,680 and supplies it to Ramli in settlement of the claim.
+The insurer or takaful operator is entitled to an input tax credit on the purchase of the camera equal to a tax fraction of 6% of the price, that is, RM95.

-When the insurer/takaful operator supplies the camera set to Ramli, the insurer/takaful operator is not making a taxable supply to Ramli.
+When the insurer or takaful operator supplies the camera set to Ramli, the insurer or takaful operator is not making a taxable supply to Ramli.

-When the insurer/takaful operator gives a replacement property to the insured, he is not making a supply of goods.
+When the insurer or takaful operator gives a replacement property to the policyholder, he is not making a supply of goods.

-29. If the replacement property (e.g. used assets/property) was acquired from a non-registered person, no GST will be charged to the insurer/takaful operator and the insurer/takaful operator cannot claim input tax.
-Nevertheless, if the insurer/takaful operator contracts a supplier who is a registered person to provide replace or repair the goods services to the insured, the insurer/takaful operator is entitled to input tax on the acquisition.
+32. If the replacement property (e.g. used assets/property) was acquired from a non-registered person, no GST will be charged to the insurer or takaful operator and the insurer or takaful operator cannot claim input tax.
+Nevertheless, if the insurer or takaful operator contracts a supplier who is a registered person to provide replace or repair the goods services to the policyholder, the insurer or takaful operator is entitled to input tax on the acquisition.

-Insurer/takaful operator has agreement with supplier to provide goods
+Insurer or takaful operator has agreement with supplier to provide goods

-If, in Example 10 above, the insurer/takaful operator contracts with a supplier and pays that supplier RM1,680 to provide the camera to Ramli, then the insurer/takaful operator is entitled to an input tax credit for the payment made to the supplier.
+If, in Example 12 above, the insurer or takaful operator contracts with a supplier and pays that supplier RM1,680 to provide the camera to Ramli, then the insurer or takaful operator is entitled to an input tax credit for the payment made to the supplier.
 The amount of the input tax credit is the tax fraction of 6% GST in the price (RM95).
-The entitlement only arises if the insurer/takaful operator has an agreement with the supplier establishing binding obligations to have the camera provided to Ramli.
+The entitlement only arises if the insurer or takaful operator has an agreement with the supplier establishing binding obligations to have the camera provided to Ramli.

-Supply of Goods by the Insured to the Insurer/Takaful Operator (Surrender of Goods)
+Supply of Goods by the Policyholder to the Insurer or takaful operator (Surrender of Goods)

-30. In the case where an insurer/takaful operator compensates an insured in cash for damaged goods rather than replace or repair them, the insured surrenders the damaged goods to the insurer/takaful operator and the insurer/takaful operator will be able to sell them and keep the proceeds.

-31. When the insured makes a supply of goods to the insurer/takaful operator, there is no taxable supply made by the insured e.g. the disposal of a damaged vehicle to the insurer/takaful operator or an insurer/takaful operator takes possession of damaged vehicle from an insured is not a supply of goods by the insured.
+- 33. In the case where an insurer or takaful operator compensates an policyholder in cash for damaged goods rather than replace or repair them, the policyholder surrenders the damaged goods to the insurer or takaful operator and the insurer or takaful operator will be able to sell them and keep the proceeds. - 34.
+When the policyholder makes a supply of goods to the insurer or takaful operator, there is no taxable supply made by the policyholder e.g. the disposal of a damaged vehicle to the insurer or takaful operator or an insurer or takaful operator takes possession of damaged vehicle from an policyholder is not a supply of goods by the policyholder.

-Disposals by Insurer/Takaful Operators of Goods Surrendered Under an Insurance Claim
+Disposals by Insurers/Takaful Operators of Goods Surrendered Under an Insurance Claim